anneKoethke/tagebuch/README.md

 | ![alt text](https://github.com/anneKoethke/tagebuch/blob/master/assets/examplePics/01-HomeScreen.png "HomeSCreen with Flatlist"){height="50%" width="50%"} | ![alt text](https://github.com/anneKoethke/tagebuch/blob/master/assets/examplePics/02-ModalEntryFrom_empty.png "Modal = EntryForm"){height="50%" width="50%"} |![alt text](https://github.com/anneKoethke/tagebuch/blob/master/assets/examplePics/03-ModalEntryForm_required.png "required"){height="50%" width="50%"} | ![alt text](https://github.com/anneKoethke/tagebuch/blob/master/assets/examplePics/04-ModalEntryForm_with_data.png "dummy data inserted" ){height="50%" width="50%"} | ![alt text](https://github.com/anneKoethke/tagebuch/blob/master/assets/examplePics/05-updated_HomeScreen.png){height="50%" width="50%"} | ![alt text](){height="50%" width="50%"} |

 The HomeScreen currently shows all the existing entries.
 This will change to showing only the most recent entries in the future.. (though, showing everything with dynamic reloading is what Flatlist is about, but my UI feeling said no to this)

 Clicking on the edit 'button' (MaterialCommunityIcon) opens up a Modal to fill in for a new entry.
 It can be closed by the 'X'.
-All inputs a required and controlled by Fomrik (input definition and control) and Yup (ruleSchema).
+All inputs a required and controlled by Formik (input definition and control) and Yup (ruleSchema).
 The HomeScreen will be updated accordingly.
 There is no data saving yet, so reloading the App will make it forget the added entries.

 ### Drawer Navigation and the other screens